 Now more than ever it is important to exercise safe mosquito practices which include regular inspections of the areas around your home to ensure removal of areas with standing water.
 Remember that mosquitoes only need a small amount of water to breed and an item as small as a top from a spent soda bottle will provide an area big enough for a female mosquito to lay 300 or more eggs.
 Areas that are often overlooked such as clogged gutters, birdbaths and children’s playground equipment can often lead to increased mosquito activity around your home.

 In addition to removing the potential for mosquitoes to breed, it is also highly recommended to have your property treated by a licensed mosquito control professional to provide an invisible veil of protection from mosquitoes and the illnesses they carry.
 Since we are just beginning to receive reports of confirmed mosquito-borne illness in mosquitoes this season, now is the time to be vigilant in mosquito control practices in your own backyard.

 Mosquito Squad of the North Shore offers an intensive mosquito control program that controls and prevents mosquitoes all season.
-Our safe and effective barrier sprays are sprayed on schedule throughout the mosquito season and ensure no gaps in your mosquito and tick control.
+Our safe and effective barrier sprays are misted on schedule throughout the mosquito season and ensure no gaps in your mosquito and tick control.
 We also offer an automatic mosquito misting system that is highly effective in a residential setting.